Emma-PG/PokeApiProyect/README.md

 soon (attacks per level) and more

 Technologies Used
-HTML, CSS, and JavaScript for the front-end
-PokeAPI for retrieving Pokemon information
+HTML, CSS, and TypeScript,React for the front-end PokeAPI for retrieving Pokemon information